Wednesday, September 7, 2016

 FT 175 takes off to the east from the parking area,but it didn't appeal to me for some reason so we continued walking on the very,very sub-standard FR 79 down a extremely steep section of washed out road.
 Although, we did see motorized vehicle tracks along the road further along, I 'm sure from which direction they originated, but I will say that driving this section of road is not for the casual four wheel drive operator, and if you plan on biking or hiking just park at the top like a sensible person.

 At the bottom, a small running stream was being fed by springs from a side canyon and a lush growth of grass and willows crowded its banks.
-I didn't know it the time, but we were in the headwaters of Arroyo Hondo, where it turns from heading south to southwest.
+I didn't know it at the time, but we were in the headwaters of Arroyo Hondo, where it turns from heading south to southwest.
 The flowing water,wet meadows of grass and wildflowers were unexpected delights.
 We continued on the road congratulating ourselves on our good fortune.
 Also unexpected, since we were so close to Santa Fe was the fact that we saw only five bicycle riders and one hiker during the three hours or so we were hiking.
-There was quite a contrast between wet and green environs of the creek bottom lands and the dry red dirt and needles of the pine forest of second growth, mostly less than two foot diameter trees.
-There were oaks here and there along the edges of the pines.
+There was quite a contrast between wet and green environs of the creek bottom lands and the dry red dirt and needles of the second growth pine forest, mostly less than two foot diameter trees.
+There were oaks as well, here and there, along the edges of the pines.

 A mile or so in, the canyon , which had been series of open meadows, narrowed, and the stream and road became one for a short ways.
 At a rocky passage was an old gate, propped open.
 It said private,but had some other silliness like little skulls and "keep out - this means you" carved in the wooden sign, which made it hard to take too seriously, given that the gate was open and had no lock on it.We saw the bikers tracks and other vehicle tracks had come through so we went through also.